Osmia aglaia

-Osmia aglaia, the Oregon berry bee, is a species of bee of the family Megachilidae and genus Osmia.
+Osmia aglaia, also known as the Oregon berry bee, is a species of bee of the family Megachilidae.
+It occurs in the Western United States, in California, Oregon, and Washington.

 O. aglaia is a pollinator of brambles, including raspberries and blackberries, in western Oregon and California.
 They are metallic blue, green or rust/bronze in color.
-They nest in tunnels in wood about 3/8 - 1/4 inches in diameter.
-They are active as adults in late spring, while Rubus is in bloom.
+They nest in tunnels in wood about 1/4–3/8 inches in diameter.
+They are active as adults in late spring, while Rubus are in bloom.